 We have a substantial number of hourly employees who are paid wage rates at or based on the applicable federal or state minimum wage and increases in the minimum wage will increase our labor costs and the labor costs of our franchisees.
-The State of California (where most of our restaurants are located) has had a minimum wage of \$8.00 per hour since January 1, 2008, which is scheduled to rise to \$9.00 on July 1, 2014, and to \$10.00 on January 1, 2016.
+Since July 1, 2014, the State of California (where most of our restaurants are located) has had a minimum wage of \$9.00 per hour.
+From January 1, 2008, to June 30, 2014, it had been \$8.00 per hour.
+It is scheduled to rise to \$10.00 per hour on January 1, 2016.
 The federal minimum wage has been \$7.25 per hour since July 24, 2009.
 Either federally-mandated or state-mandated minimum wages may be raised in the future.
 We may be unable to increase our menu prices in order to pass future increased labor costs on to our customers, in which case our margins would be negatively affected.
 Also, reduced margins of franchisees could make it more difficult to sell franchises.
 And if menu prices are increased by us and our franchisees to cover increased labor costs, the higher prices could adversely affect sales and thereby reduce our margins and the royalties that we receive from franchisees.